Amirka-Kh/researchNiamti/THESIS.md

 One of the most prevalent misconceptions in productivity estimation is the belief that a single metric can capture the entire picture.
 Many management teams and leads tend to rely on isolated metrics—whether it's the number of commits, lines of code, or hours worked—believing that these metrics alone provide a comprehensive view of developer productivity.
 However, all metrics have flaws, and when used in isolation, they can paint a misleading picture.
 Metrics are often subject to corruption, manipulation, or misinterpretation.
 For example, near project deadlines, developers may work longer hours, inflating activity metrics without necessarily reflecting real progress or quality.

 Furthermore, different stakeholders require distinct sets of metrics.
 For example, management tends to focus on high-level metrics such as business outcomes and project timelines, while team leads might prioritize code quality and task completion.
 DevOps teams focus on operational efficiency, such as deployment frequency and uptime.
-These differing perspectives mean that no single metric can serve all needs, making it essential to gather a broad set of metrics from different dimensions.
+These differing perspectives mean that no single metric can serve all needs, making it essential to gather a broad set of metrics from different dimensions.[1, 35]

 Moreover, the reliability of metrics is a critical consideration, as they are often corrupted or inaccurate.
 This issue arises when project managers or leads are unable to enforce or verify adherence to established work protocols.
 For instance, developers may fail to track their time, assign estimation points only after tasks are completed, or move tasks between stages without valid justification.
 Such practices lead to data gaps or misrepresentations [31].
 Misuse in the collection of metrics further exacerbates this issue.
 Recent research analyzing 730,000 Java methods from 47 open-source projects highlights how contradictions in prior studies often stem from differences in evaluation contexts and indicators [32].
 The findings emphasize that source code metrics can provide reliable insights into maintenance effort only when applied with careful consideration of context, avoiding one-size-fits-all approaches.
 Ensuring data reliability requires adherence to proper guidelines and methodologies for metric usage.